-Apple continues to roll out iOS 13 updates at a rapid pace and the latest version of iOS 13 brings new features, enhancements, patches, and important bug fixes to the iPhone 8 or iPhone 8 Plus.
+Apple continues to roll out iOS 13 updates and the latest version of iOS 13 brings new features, patches, and important bug fixes to the iPhone 8 or iPhone 8 Plus.

 It’ll guide you through the current problems with the operating system, fixes for those issues, your downgrade options, and a whole lot more.

-We’ve been using the iPhone 8’s iOS 13.3 update for several weeks now and here’s what we’ve found thus far.
+We’ve been using the iPhone 8’s iOS 13.5 update for a short time and here’s what we’ve found thus far.

 We haven't noticed much sluggishness.
 Animations and transitions are crisp and problem areas like Notifications, Control Center, and the keyboard haven't been problems for us yet.
 They've all been smooth thus far.